DevToolKits.app

 ^https?://[\w/:%#\$&\?\(\)~\.=\+\-]+$

-Useful for extracting links from text or verifying URL formats.
+Useful for extracting links from strings or verifying the format of a URL.

-• Test behavior changes by switching flags (g, i, m).
+• Confirm behavioral changes by toggling flags (g, i, m).

 Related Tools